vishnukumarkvs/notes/Ostree.md

 ```

 - Docker uses overlayfs as a default storarage driver
-- it uses this to creat4e container layers
+- it uses this to create container layers
--
+- Every instruction in Dockwrfile is a layer
+- space optmizatttion is odne via overlayfs as all containers use